EIYARO-Project/core-stratum-solo-binaries/README.md

 # Stratum Solo Binaries
-Binaries for the stratum server for solo GPU mining
+Binaries for the stratum server for solo GPU mining.

 > **IMPORTANT**
 > This is a stratum server for solo `GPU` mining.